Nizben/demograd/README.md

 ```

 ## License
-This project is provided for educational purposes.
-Use it freely to learn about autograd engines and neural network training.
+MIT License - This project is provided for educational purposes.
+Feel free to use and modify as needed.